microsoft/onnxruntime/docs/ORT_use_trtion_kernel.md

 ```
 This is a very simple implementation.
 The `n_cols` parameter should be smaller than BLOCK_SIZE.
 And BLOCK_SIZE MUST be determined at compile time.

-In order to support different input shape, we compile mulitple kernels with different BLOCK_SIZE.
+In order to support different input shape, we compile multiple kernels with different BLOCK_SIZE.

 Each kernel with different BLOCK_SIZE generates different num_warps and shared memory usage, we call them as `metadata`, and these metadata are needed when launching kernels in onnxruntime.